casparwb/IntroductionToJulia-API-2025/README.md

 This repository contains the content for the introductory workshop in programming with Julia, hosted at API in January 2025.

 >[!NOTE]
-> Most of the content in this workshop is adapted from the [Zero-to-Hero Julia workshop](https://github.com/Datseris/Zero2Hero-JuliaWorkshop/tree/main).
-All credits go to the authors.
+> Most of the content in this workshop is adapted from the [Zero-to-Hero Julia workshop](https://github.com/Datseris/Zero2Hero-JuliaWorkshop/tree/main), in addition to some content from the [JuliaUCL24 HPC workshop](https://github.com/carstenbauer/JuliaUCL24).
+All credits go to the authors of those workshops, and feel free to check them out for even more resources.

 ## Aim